Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

-It is both natural and tempting to conjecture that the canonic mapping $\dG^\be \to \wh{G^\be}$ is also surjective, i.e., that it is an isomorphisms of topological groups.
+It is both natural and tempting to conjecture that the canonical mapping $\dG^\be \to \wh{G^\be}$ is also surjective, i.e., that it is an isomorphism of topological groups.
 This is indeed the first of Gordon's Conjectures from \cite{Go1} (see also \cite{Go2, page~132}).

 \proclaim{2.1.4.~Theorem}{\bf [Gordon's Conjecture~1]} Let $(G,\Go,\Gf)$ be a condensing IMG group triplet with hyperfinite abelian ambient group $G$.
-Then the canonic homomorphism $\Go^{\ort}\!/\Gf^{\ort} \to \wh{\Gf/\Go}$ is an isomorphism of topological groups. \endproclaim
+Then the canonical homomorphism $\Go^{\ort}\!/\Gf^{\ort} \to \wh{\Gf/\Go}$ is an isomorphism of topological groups. \endproclaim

 The proof of Gordon's Conjecture~1 is the first main result of the present paper.
-In view of 2.2.3, this amounts just to show that every continuous character $\ggam$ of the LCA group $G^\be = \Gf/\Go$ is indeed of the form $\ggam = \gama^\be$ for some internal $S$-continuous character $\gama \in \Go^{\ort}$.
+In view of 2.1.3, this amounts just to show that every continuous character $\ggam$ of the LCA group $G^\be = \Gf/\Go$ is indeed of the form $\ggam = \gama^\be$ for some internal $S$-continuous character $\gama \in \Go^{\ort}$.
 However, we will approach the proof of the above Theorem indirectly, by investigating the dual triplet of the dual triplet of the original IMG group triplet $(G,\Go,\Gf)$.

-The second dual $\ddG$ of the hyperfinite abelian group $G$ can be naturally identified with the original group $G$.
+The second dual \,$\ddG$ of the hyperfinite abelian group $G$ can be naturally identified with the original group $G$.
 Then the second dual of the original triplet $(G,\Go,\Gf)$ is defined as the condensing IMG triplet $\bigl(G,\Go^{\ort\ort},\Gf^{\ort\ort}\bigr)$.

 \proclaim{2.1.5.~Triplet Duality Theorem} Let $(G,\Go,\Gf)$ be a condensing IMG group triplet with hyperfinite abelian ambient group $G$.
 Then

 in other words, the dual triplet $\bigl(G,\Go^{\ort\ort},\Gf^{\ort\ort}\bigr)$ of the dual triplet $\bigl(\dG,\Gf^{\ort},\Go^{\ort}\bigr)$ equals the original group triplet $(G,\Go,\Gf)$. \endproclaim